josh-collinsworth/joco-sveltekit/src/routes/blog/posts/converting-to-sveltekit.md

 Gridsome didn't ever really feel _complete_ to me, and that was fine when updates were still rolling out.
 I knew what I was in for going with a pre-1.0 technology, but the stagnation was hard to ignore.
 It was really good at what it did well--generating a speedy, static site with Vue and GraphQL--but the more you wanted to tweak things or leave the happy path, the more you ran into its rough edges.

 More than once, I spent a day or two fighting with NPM, unable to even _run_ Gridsome on my machine.
 (That's more to do with the packages Gridsome relies on than Gridsome itself, but still; the frustration is the same.)
+The last two times I've set up new machines, I've had to spend significant time trying to get Gridsome running on them.
+As of right now, I can't even get it to deploy anymore.

 But moreover: SvelteKit sparks joy in a way that Gridsome doesn't anymore.
 This site, like any side project, is at least partially for me to enjoy.
 This is the one little corner of the internet that's 100% mine, where I can do anything I want for whatever reason.